 Before you go wine tasting you may want to learn a little about French wine.
 Here are a couple of posts that should help.

-Small vineyards may only accept visitors based on reservations.
+Some small vineyards may only accept visitors based on reservations.
 Calling several days in advance is a good idea.
 Larger vineyards and their cellars are open for the public and have standard opening hours.

 How much does it cost to go wine tasting?